-The Company's wholly owned and partially owned U.S. pipelines are considered natural gas companies operating under the provisions of the Natural Gas Act of 1938 and the Natural Gas Policy Act of 1978, and are subject to the jurisdiction of the FERC.
+The Company's wholly owned and partially owned U.S. pipelines and natural gas storage facilities are natural gas companies subject to the jurisdiction of the FERC.
 The Natural Gas Act of 1938 grants the FERC authority over the construction, acquisition and operation of pipelines and related facilities utilized in the transportation and sale of natural gas in interstate commerce, including the extension, enlargement or abandonment of service using such facilities.
 The FERC also has authority to regulate rates and charges for transportation and storage of natural gas in interstate commerce.
+Pipeline safety is regulated by PHMSA.
+Natural gas pipelines that cross the international border between Canada and the U.S., such as the Great Lakes, GTN and Portland pipelines, require a Presidential Permit from the DOS.